nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 .. rst-class:: v2-2-0 v2-1-3 v2-1-2 v2-1-1 v2-1-0

-KRKNWK-14898: CSMA-CA backoff parameters might not be randomized in an uniform way The backoff parameters of the CSMA-CA operation are generated by the logic which might not return the uniformly distributed random numbers.
+KRKNWK-14898: CSMA-CA backoff parameters might not be randomized in a uniform way The backoff parameters of the CSMA-CA operation are generated by the logic which might not return the uniformly distributed random numbers.

 .. rst-class:: v1-7-1 v1-7-0